-740 RESEARCH DESIGN 3 credits Topics include problem statement, research questions, literature review, choosing a sample, selecting an appropriate research design and data collection method, and ethical and legal
+740 RESEARCH DESIGN Prerequisites: Admission to a College of Education doctoral program or permission.
+Topics include problem statement, research questions, literature review, choosing a sample, selecting an appropriate research design and data collection method, and ethical and legal issues.

-DATA COLLECTION METHODS 3 credits Prerequisite: 740.
+DATA COLLECTION METHODS Prerequisites: 740 and admission to a College of Education doctoral program or permission.
 Emphasis on selecting, developing, and administering common data collection methods in education and social science research including standardized tests, inventories, questionnaires, focus groups, and content analysis.

-STATISTICS IN EDUCATION Statistical methods and techniques used in educational measurement and in educational research.
+742 STATISTICS IN EDUCATION Prerequisites: Admission to a College of Education doctoral program or permission.
+Statistical methods and techniques used in educational measurement and in educational research.
 Emphasis on hypothesis testing.

-ADVANCED EDUCATIONAL STATISTICS Prerequisite: 741.
-Emphasis on interpreting advanced statistics in education and the social sci-
+ADVANCED EDUCATIONAL STATISTICS rerequisite: 741 and admission to a College of Education doctoral program or permission.
+Emphasis on interpreting advanced statistics in education and the social sciences.

-QUALITATIVE METHODS I 3 credits

-Provides an overview of theory about and hands-on experience with methods of qualitative research.
+QUALITATIVE METHODS I 3 credits Provides an overview of theory about and hands-on experience with methods of qualitative research.
 Techniques of participant-observation, interviewing, and document collection will be covered.

-QUALITATIVE METHODS II 3 credits Prerequisite: 744.
+QUALITATIVE METHODS II Prerequisite: 744.
 Provides more advanced experience with theory and methods of qualitative research.
 Data collection and analysis will focus on students' research interests and possible dissertation topics.

-RESEARCH PROJECT IN SPECIAL AREAS Prerequisite: permission of department chair and instructor.
+798 RESEARCH PROJECT IN SPECIAL AREAS Prerequisite: permission of department chair and instructor.
 Critical and in-depth study of specific problem in educational foundations.

-RESEARCH SEMINAR Prerequisites: 640 and 740; permission of department chair and instructor.
+RESEARCH SEMINAR Prerequisites: Admission to a College of Education doctoral program or permission.
 Intensive study of research methods applicable to education.
 Emphasis on developing a dissertation proposal.

-INDEPENDENT STUDY (May be repeated for a total of eight credits.)
+INDEPENDENT STUDY 1-4 credits (May be repeated for a total of eight credits.)
 Prerequisites: permission of department chair and instructor.
 Specific area of inquiry within humanistic and behavioral foundations of education determined in advance by student and faculty advisor.